 One way to expand internationally and introduce your brand to new audiences is to tap into the power of global affiliate marketing.
 But this can quickly become a nightmare if you try to manage it in-house without the right experience or resources.
 This is why it’s a good idea to partner with experts who know the ins and outs of affiliate marketing.

-There are two main approaches that companies take to manage international affiliate channels: using an affiliate network-driven approach, and hiring a single agency to manage the program globally.
+There are two main approaches that companies take to manage international affiliate channels: using an affiliate network or hiring a general marketing agency to manage the program globally.
 Unfortunately, neither solution is ideal for a true global program due to market differences and partners not being willing to admit limitations outside of their primary markets.

 The drawbacks to networks and single agencies